 Course Typically Offered: Fall, Spring

-This honors course introduces highly motivated students to the arts of the indigenous peoples of Mesoamerica and South America.
+This honors course introduces students to the arts of the indigenous peoples of Mesoamerica and South America.
 It surveys the various cultures of those areas from ancient periods to the points of European contact, emphasizing content and style of materials in diverse media.
 Museum visits may be required.
 UC Credit Limitation: Credit for ART 159 or ART 159H.
 C-ID ARTH-145.

 ART 200: Drawing III